wolny/pytorch-3dunet/README.md

 Tests can be run via `pytest`.
 The device the tests should be run on can be specified with the `--device` argument (`cpu`, `mps`, or `cuda` - default: `cpu`).

+## Release new version on `conda-forge` channel
+To release a new version of `pytorch-3dunet` on the `conda-forge` channel, follow these steps:
+1. In the `main` branch: run `bumpversion patch` (or `major` or `minor`) - this will bump the version in `.bumpversion.cfg` and `__version__.py` add create a new tag
+2. Run `git push && git push --tags` to push the changes to GitHub
+3. Make a new release on GitHub
+4. (Optional) Make sure that the new release version is in sync with the version in `.bumpversion.cfg` and `__version__.py`
+5. Generate the checksums for the new release using: `curl -sL https://github.com/wolny/pytorch-3dunet/archive/refs/tags/VERSION.tar.gz | openssl sha256`.
+Replace `VERSION` with the new release version
+6. Fork the `conda-forge` feedstock  repository (https://github.com/conda-forge/pytorch-3dunet-feedstock)
+7. Clone the forked repository and create a new PR with the following changes:
+    - Update the `version` in `recipe/meta.yaml` to the new release version
+    - Update the `sha256` in `recipe/meta.yaml` to the new checksum
+8. Wait for the checks to pass.
+Once the PR is merged, the new version will be available on the `conda-forge` channel